com4/wd-rs/README.md

 waprdir provides shortcuts for `cd` under the `wd` alias.
 This is a cross-shell/cross-platform drop in replacement the [zsh plugin](https://github.com/mfaerevaag/wd) by mfaerevaag (that is to say all of your warps are stored in `~/.warprc` and are compatible with the plugin.)

 ## Note
 If you are seeing this on Github you are viewing a read-only mirror of the source code.
-To view the entire repository and download releases please visit https://rc4.net/wd-rs/
+You can view the entire repository and download releases at https://rc4.net/wd-rs/

 ## Source Control